jreisinger/docs/data/notes/Φιλοσοφία/logic.md

 2. Minor proposition: "Socrates is a rational animal."
 3. Conclusion: "Therefore Socrates is mortal."

-Syllogism connects the subject ("Socrates") and predicate ("mortal") terms of its conclusion through its middle term ("rational animal") in its two propositions.
+Syllogism connects the subject ("Socrates") and predicate terms ("mortal") of its conclusion through its middle term ("rational animal") in its two propositions.
 The first of which states a general principle and the second brings a particular case under that principle.
 The conclusion then demonstrates the result of applying the general principle to the particular case.

+Subject - the term in a proposition about which something is said in the predicate

+Predicate - term that says something about the subject

 ## Logical expressions

-Term (understanding): the subject or predicate of a proposition, expressing a concept
+**Term** (understanding): the subject or predicate of a proposition, expressing a concept

 * clear (unambiguous)
 * unclear (ambiguous)

-Proposition (judging): declarative sentence, affirmative or negative
+**Proposition** (judging): declarative sentence, affirmative or negative

 * true
     * evident